utkarsh2299/Training_Fastspeech2_HS_Model/README.md

 ## Synthesis of unseen text

-Follow the steps below to set up the environment and perform text synthesis.
+After the completion of training (till stage 7), Follow the steps below to set up the environment and perform text synthesis.

 ## Preparation